Postdoctoral Fellow/ Scientist I, Single-Cell Method Development

 Our Vision

-• Pursue large scientific challenges that cannot be pursued in conventional environments
+• We pursue large scientific challenges that cannot be pursued in conventional environments

-• Enable individual investigators to pursue their riskiest and most innovative ideas
+• We enable individual investigators to pursue their riskiest and most innovative ideas

-• Facilitate research by scientists and clinicians at our home institutions and beyond
+• The technologies developed at CZ Biohub facilitate research by scientists and clinicians at our home institutions and beyond

 The Opportunity